-Evidence of improvement for 524A show that implementing the plan of action from AY 2016-2017 provides evidence of improvement based on the analysis of the year's results of 79.7% of candidates scoring 94% or higher.
+For 524A, based on the analysis of the results in 2018-2019, in 2019-2020 the following action of identifying the lowest content scores and enhancing learning opportunities in specific content in SPED courses for gifted education will be taken to continue to maintain a pattern of continuous improvement.
+Evidence of improvement for 524A show that implementing the plan of action from AY 2017-2018 based on the analysis of the AY 2018-2019 results of 77.5% of candidates scoring 94% or higher.
 The analysis reflects that the improvement in candidate learning of content is a result of revisions to the assessment.
-Specifically, several essay prompts for the online posts were revised in SPED 5840, SPED 5870, and SPED 5890 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
+Specifically, several essay prompts for the online posts were revised in SPED 5840, SPED 5870, and SPED 5890 in AY 2017-2018 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
+In AY 2018-2019 complementary revisions were completed in SPED 5830 and SPED 5860 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
 The candidates in the Gifted Education program enrolled in the courses are primarily certified teachers who have knowledge and skills in teaching but are now gaining content knowledge related to students with gifts and talents.
-Aside from the assessment of their content-based knowledge, from the new teachers to the most experienced teachers, the candidates continually indicate through their online post reports that the knowledge gained through these courses regarding students with gifts and talents, and how to best teach them, is vastly more comprehensive than expected.
+Aside from the assessment of their contentbased knowledge, from the new teachers to the most experienced teachers, the candidates continually indicate through their online post reports that the knowledge gained through these courses regarding students with gifts and talents, and how to best teach them, is vastly more comprehensive than expected.
 Through the online post reports the candidates indicate their desire to achieve an appropriate understanding of gifted education so that they will be able to be consummate teachers of students with gifts and talents.
 Additionally, the development of the online community through the online interaction of assignments continues to be the most powerful outgrowth of the online post reports.
-As stated, the essay prompts for the online posts were revised in SPED 5840, SPED 5870, and SPED 5890 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
-Complementary revisions will be done in SPED 5830 and SPED 5860.
+As stated, the essay prompts for the online posts were revised in SPED 5840, SPED 5870, SPED 5890, SPED 5830, and SPED 5860 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
+Faculty will proceed to identify the lowest content scores and enhance learning opportunities in specific content in SPED courses for gifted education.